 After passing a small, natural pool the track reaches some picturesque cascades, where the creek has carved a deep channel through the rocks.

-According to my detailed STEP map, there should be a track from somewhere around here up to Davison… and directly opposite the top of the main cascade there is what appears to be a faint trail, marked by a blue tape around a fallen branch.
+According to my detailed STEP map, there should be a track from somewhere around here up to Davidson… and directly opposite the top of the main cascade there is what appears to be a faint trail, marked by a blue tape around a fallen branch.

 It turns out to be a very good track, which climbs fairly steeply through increasingly dense forest.
 Regular blue tape marks the route, but is unnecessary with the track being very obvious.